raczben/tco_study/README.md

 This is a case-study of synchronous FPGA signaling adjust the t_co (clock-to-output) timing.
-This study uses Xilinx's Ultrascale architecture (more precisely the xcku040-ffva1156-2-i device), however the metodology is general and can be aplied to any FPGA family.
+This study uses Xilinx's Ultrascale architecture (more precisely the xcku040-ffva1156-2-i device), however the methodology is general and can be applied to any FPGA family.

 # The problem
-Todays protocol are mostly *self synchronous*, which don't need global synchronous behaviour.
+Todays protocol are mostly *self synchronous*, which don't need global synchronous behavior.
 However, in some cases we cannot avoid global synchronity.
-This study shows how can it be achived using FPGAs even in hard timing cases.
+This study shows how can it be achieved using FPGAs even in hard timing cases.

 Let's assume that we want to build a [DAQ][1] (Data-acquisition) unit, which requires precision trigger-timing.
 All modules need the trigger signal at the same time.
-(We need to assume that all modules use the same clock with a given uncereanity.)
+(We need to assume that all modules use the same clock with a given uncertainty.)

 # This repository
 This repository contains two Vivado projects.
 (More precisely project creator tcl files.)
-The first project is located in the [singlecycle](singlecycle) directory.
+The first project is located in the [singlecycle](single-cycle) directory.
 This project demonstrates three simple experiments to meet the timing, but the requirements are too challenging to fulfill, so all output timings fail.

 The second project is located in the [multicycle](multicycle) directory.
 This project demonstrates how to meet the timing using a *multicycle path* constraint for the output ports.
-These are successful ideas, the design fits with the timing analizer requirements.
+These are successful ideas, the design fits with the timing analyzer requirements.

 ## Build

-To build the projects, just open a Vivado (which supports Kintex Ultrascale devices), enter the [singlecycle](singlecycle) or [multicycle](multicycle) directory.
+To build the projects, just open a Vivado (which supports Kintex Ultrascale devices), enter the [singlecycle](single-cycle) or [multicycle](multicycle) directory.
 Then *source* the project creator
 file: `source create_mc_project.tcl`

 ![Create the project](doc_resources/open_project.jpg)